Sarayu30/Flam_Assignment/README.md

 <div style="font-size: 12px;">

-1. Nocedal, Jorge, and Stephen J. Wright.
-Numerical Optimization.
+1.Nocedal, Jorge, and Stephen J. Wright.
+2006. *Numerical Optimization*.
 2nd ed.
-New York: Springer, 2006.
+New York: Springer.

 2.Boyd, Stephen, and Lieven Vandenberghe.
-Convex Optimization.
-Cambridge: Cambridge University Press, 2004.
+2004. *Convex Optimization*.
+Cambridge: Cambridge University Press.

-3. McKinney, Wes.
-"Data Structures for Statistical Computing in Python."
+3.McKinney, Wes.
+2010.
+“Data Structures for Statistical Computing in Python.”
 In *Proceedings of the 9th Python in Science Conference*, edited by Stéfan van der Walt and Jarrod Millman, 51–56.

-2010.
-4. Storn, Rainer, and Kenneth Price.
-"Differential Evolution – A Simple and Efficient Heuristic for Global Optimization over Continuous Spaces."
-Journal of Global Optimization 11, no. 4 (1997): 341–359.
+4.Storn, Rainer, and Kenneth Price.
+1997.
+“Differential Evolution – A Simple and Efficient Heuristic for Global Optimization over Continuous Spaces.” *Journal of Global Optimization* 11 (4): 341–359.

 </div>